 Government Regulated

-One of the most significant features of NPS is that PFRDA regulates it with transparent norms.
-Also, since the fund managers regularly monitor your investments and do performance reviews, you can be assured that you get valuable returns.
+One of the most significant features of NPS is that it is regulated by PFRDA under transparent norms.
+Also, since fund managers regularly monitor your investments and conduct performance reviews, you can be assured of disciplined fund oversight.

 Tax Benefit beyond 80C

-National Pension System is an excellent investment choice that allows you to build a sizeable corpus to cover their post-retirement and emergency expenses.
-If you want to join NPS, you can open two types of accounts – Tier I and Tier II accounts.
-Let us know more about it.
+National Pension System is an excellent investment choice that allows you to build a sizeable corpus to cover your post-retirement and emergency expenses.
+If you want to join NPS, you can choose between two account types – Tier I and Tier II.
+Let us understand them in more detail.

 Tier I NPS Account